 Obsession with his art is perhaps Todrick’s greatest strength.
 He was singularly fixated on the goal of launching a musical about his life and doing it in record time.
 Obsession was the tool that Todrick used to make his wild dreams and visions into a reality.

-Obsession can help you to achieve massive success in minimal time.
+Obsession can lead to massive success in minimal time.